u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 That’s not to say that papers should go away - they are valuable for long-form, contextualized descriptions of findings.
 But we lack a way to share knowledge in a way that reflects how we got there.
 Science isn’t done in papers, but through ongoing experiments full of discussions, dead ends, and occasional flashes of insight.

 What if the paper itself was unbundled into smaller units of knowledge?
-Stated differently, what if we published smaller units of knowledge, from which we could assemble papers?
+Stated differently, what if we quickly published smaller units of knowledge, from which we could assemble papers?

 [Nanopublications](https://nanopub.net/) were one approach which allowed scientists to share the smallest possible unit of publishable information, such as an individual claim with supporting context.
 [Though they haven’t seen mainstream adoption](https://arxiv.org/pdf/1303.2446), due in part to career incentive structures, they were another step, like preprints, towards a faster dissemination of scientific knowledge.

-New approaches led by researchers are gradually building on some of these ideas.
-One notable approach is the [Discourse Graph](https://joelchan.me/assets/pdf/Discourse_Graphs_for_Augmented_Knowledge_Synthesis_What_and_Why.pdf) which was originally described by Dr. Joel Chan and is being tested as a [new, usable protocol](https://discoursegraphs.com/) for researchers to document and share their own knowledge -- within their labs and outside.
+Anoter notable approach that builds on this is the [Discourse Graph](https://joelchan.me/assets/pdf/Discourse_Graphs_for_Augmented_Knowledge_Synthesis_What_and_Why.pdf), which was originally described by Dr. Joel Chan and is being tested as a [new, usable protocol](https://discoursegraphs.com/) for researchers to document and share their own knowledge -- within their labs and outside.

 Discourse Graphs, in a way, mimic the research process itself.
 They model ideas into a modular graph composed of questions, claims, and evidence.
 Each node can be attributed, versioned, and connected to others, making it possible to track the evolution of thought over time.
 They enable insights from researchers to be published in smaller chunks - like code commits in software development - while maintaining traceability, credit, and context.

-Within the walls of a lab, basic aspects of science - like ramping up new scientists - becomes orders of magnitude easier with these new approaches.
+Within the walls of a lab, basic aspects of science - like ramping up new scientists - suddenly become much easier.
 Back in my day, I snuck into a post-doc’s drive on our shared network to rummage through folders of poorly labeled PDFs!

-Now imagine if questions, claims, and findings from lab meetings and experiments were documented in a living, shared, explorable graph, unified across all labs.
+Now imagine if questions, claims, and findings from lab meetings and experiments were documented in a living, shared, explorable graph, published as they came about at the speed of software, and were unified across all labs.
 Not buried in notebooks, slides, and brains, but organized and discoverable with proper attribution -- by scientists, and those adjacent.

 ### The Transformative Potential of the Public Scientist